-The court must give reasons explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular justifying any departure from the guideline.
+The court must give reasons, explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular, justifying any departure from the guideline.

-MONEY LAUNDERING - section 8 21
+MONEY LAUNDERING - section 8

-Within the ECSC, on the nine member states and territories there are different money laundering offences including receiving, possession, concealment, disguise, disposal, conversion, transfer or removal from the islands of the proceeds of crime or its acquisition, use or possession or the facilitation of arrangements for same.
+In the nine member states and territories of the ECSC there are different money laundering offences including receiving, possession, concealment, disguise, disposal, conversion, transfer or removal from the islands of the proceeds of crime or their acquisition and use or possession or the facilitation of arrangements for same.
 There are often different maximum sentences prescribed for these offences within member states and territories.
-For the purposes of this guideline, the expression 'money laundering' will be used to cover all of the foregoing ways of committing the offence, whether as conspiracy or a substantive offence.
+For the purposes of this guideline, the expression 'money laundering' will be used to cover all of the foregoing ways of committing the offence, whether as conspiracy, a substantive offence, or an attempt.

-STEP 1 The first step in constructing a sentence is to establish the starting point for the offence.
+The first step in constructing a sentence is to establish the starting point for the offence.